Javascript / Typescript

 }

 We're actively working on improving how Appear works with NextJS.
-If you have any queries or require support with the above instructions, please .
+If you have any queries or require support with the above instructions, please contact us.